 And the flamingos were there.

-However, in hindsight, we should have planned an extra day to have the opportunity to do another hike around El Chaltén.
-As we made the round trip from El Calafate during the day, we only had 3h30 to walk around.
+In hindsight, we should have planned an extra day to have the opportunity to do another hike around El Chaltén.
+As we made the round trip from El Calafate during the day, we only had three and a half hours to walk around.